Alpha 1.1

 Game Master: "Your feet find solid footing among the debris, and with a determined sprint, you make the leap.
 You land gracefully on the other side, turning to signal your companions that the path is clear.
 Your successful navigation not only brings you closer to your goal but also bolsters your party's morale".

-• These checks come into play when actions are directly contested by another party, be it an NPC or another player's character.
-Both parties involved roll the die associated with the pertinent capacity, and the higher result wins the contest.
-In the event of a tie, a re-roll is prompted to ensure a decisive outcome.
+• These checks come into play when another party directly contests actions, be it an NPC or another player's character.
+Both parties roll the die associated with the pertinent capacity, and the higher result wins the contest.
+In a tie, a re-roll is prompted to ensure a decisive outcome.

 • Player: "I present our case for the alliance, highlighting how our cooperation could bring stability and prosperity to both our lands".